-An audit team normally consists of two team members but this number may vary as and when required depending upon the scope, size, function and complexity of the task.
+An audit team shall normally consist of two SM inspectors but this number may vary as and when required depending upon the scope, size, function and complexity of the task.
 Prior to the commencement of an audit, the service provider to be audited will be informed about the audit at least 7 days prior to audit date through the audit agenda.
 There will be one Auditor-in-lead and Auditor -Member(s) in the audit team composition.
-The format of Audit Agenda is attached in appendix 10.
+The format of Audit Agenda is attached in appendix 11.